Russell Mark

-Russell Andrew Mark, (born 25 February 1964) is an Australian Olympic Champion marksman and world-renowned clay target shooting coach specialising in the disciplines of Olympic Trap and American Trap.
+Russell Andrew Mark, (born 25 February 1964) is an Australian Olympic Champion and World Champion marksman.

+In August 2024 he commenced employment with the International Shooting Sports Federation (ISSF) to lecture, critique and examine their prospective ‘A’ Class instructors through the ISSF Coaching Academy.
+Russell Mark is also the co-founder, with his wife Lauryn Mark, of the successful clay target shooting coaching company, “Go Shooting Pty Ltd”, that produced over one hundred instructional video tutorials for their popular YouTube channel.

 Mark is a former World and Olympic Record holder and held the world number one ranking on multiple occasions.
 He won the gold medal in the Double Trap event at the 1996 Summer Olympics in Atlanta.
 He also won a silver medal at the 2000 Summer Olympics in Sydney.
 Mark competed at six Olympic Games: 1988 (Trap), 1992 (Trap), 1996 (Trap and Double Trap), 2000 (Trap and Double Trap), 2008 (Double Trap), 2012 (Double Trap).
 The only Australian Summer Olympian to compete in more Olympiads is Andrew Hoy (seven).

 His win at the Atlanta 1996 Summer Olympics gave him the distinction of being the world's inaugural shotgun competitor to win an individual gold medal in all four of the major International Shooting Sports Federation (ISSF) titles; the World Cup, the World Cup Final, the World Championship and the Olympic Games.
 Uniquely after the Sydney 2000 Summer Olympics, he also has a complete set of silver medals from all four of the world's major championships.
 This is an honour he solely shares with the legendary American female clay target shooter and six time Olympic medalist, Kimberley Rhode.

 Mark is a dual World Individual Champion (1994 in Fagnano, Italy and 1997 in Lima, Peru) and also dual World Team Champion in 1998 (Double Trap at Barcelona, Spain with Michael Diamond and Adam Vella) and 1999 (Trap in Tampere, Finland with Michael Diamond and Glenn Kable).
 When Mark won the World Cup Trap Gold Medal in Los Angeles, USA (1991) he became the first-ever Australian to win an individual ISSF World Cup in any Shooting discipline.
 He also won World Cup gold medals in Lonato, Italy (1992); Munich, Germany (1994); Lima, Peru (1999); Sydney, Australia (2000); and Perth, Australia (2003).
 At the 2006 Commonwealth Games in Melbourne, Mark won a gold medal in men's Double Trap.